Breaking: Maine Becomes Second State to Legalize Plug-In Solar | PlugInSolarUS

 What Comes Next

 Maine's signing added momentum to a national legislative wave.
 Utah signed the first law in 2025.
 Maine signed the second on April 6, 2026.
 Virginia signed the third on April 22, 2026.
-Maryland and Colorado have passed their bills through their legislatures and are awaiting governors' signatures.
+Colorado signed the fourth on May 7, 2026.
+Maryland signed the fifth on May 12, 2026.
+Connecticut and New Hampshire have passed both chambers and are awaiting governors' signatures; Vermont is in a final House concurrence vote before going to Governor Scott.
 The companies, installers, and retail energy providers paying attention right now are positioning before the category tips into mainstream.

 Track the status of plug-in solar legislation in all 50 states on our State Tracker, or sign up for email alerts when your state's bill advances.